MKLorenzen/MKLorenzen.github.io/about.md

 permalink: /about/
 ---

-I am a computer science student at the Southern University of Denmark. \n This is hobby blog about things that i find interesting
+I am a computer science student at the Southern University of Denmark.

+This is hobby blog about things that i find interesting

 ### Interests